Best MMORPG 2016

 Free to play is currently the most popular type of MMO.
 Since downloading and playing the game is free, it is easy to start playing or even invite others to play with you.
 This list is always under construction and will, of course, be populated with the newest and best MMORPGs when 2016 comes around (continuously updated).
 For now, here are a few good MMOs you can play.

-When you first start playing Magerealm: Rise of Chaos, prepare to be amazed by its stunning graphics, superb character designs, interesting story quests, and well-crafted dungeons.
+When you first start playing League of Angels 2, prepare to be amazed by its stunning graphics, superb character designs, interesting story quests, and well-crafted dungeons.
 Even though it can be played on a browser, the amount of content available and the complexity of the game is truly astounding.

-Magerealm: Rise of Chaos is the best browser MMORPG of 2016 for the following reasons:
+League of Angels 2 is the best browser MMORPG of 2016 for the following reasons:

 - free to play